 “Cowboy music is a great way to keep in touch with our traditions, and reaffirm our freedom as western people.”

-Jim Wilson is a native Texas who was born in Austin and raised in San Antonio.
+Jim Wilson was born in Austin, Texas and raised in San Antonio.
 For nearly 30 years, he served as a Texas Peace Officer in Denton and Crockett Counties.
-In 1988, he was elected Sheriff of Crockett County (Ozona), Texas, and served in that capacity until his retirement from law enforcement in 1996.
+In 1988, he was elected Sheriff of Crockett County (Ozona), Texas, and until1996.

-Jim Wilson performs across the country at western music festivals, house concerts, and ranch barbecues.
-He is an active supporter of the Western Music Association and has served on the board for several years, holding the position of vice-president when his term expired in 2003.
+Jim performs at country wide at music festivals, house and ranch concerts.
+He supports the WMA and has served on the board for and as an officer for several years.

 West Linn, Oregon

 Keeter Stuart comes by his skill at singing and writing songs naturally; It’s in his blood.
 His great-uncle, Stan Jones, was one of the finest songwriters of Western music to ever ride down the trail.
 His most popular song, “Ghost Riders in the Sky”, became one of the most enduring and memorable American ballads of all time.